andZ8/andZ8/README.md

 - 👋 Hi, I’m @andZ8
 - 👀 I’m interested in Computer Science (that's why I'm here)
 - 🌱 I’m currently learning you guessed it, coding
+- 📖 My programming language of choice is Python

 <!---
 andZ8/andZ8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.